joakimono/cyclonedds-cxx/README.md

 `iceoryx_posh_testing`, i.e. specifying the path to the library cmake config scripts (or by installing iceoryx on a default search path).

-Builtin topic support is not included in 0.8.2, but there is a cherry-picked variant `0.8.2-builtintopics`, using work referenced in [cyclonedds-cxx#135](https://github.com/eclipse-cyclonedds/cyclonedds-cxx/pull/135).
-Note that this requires `with_shm=False` for now.
+Builtin topic support is not included by default, but there is a cherry-picked variant `0.9.0a1-builtintopics`, using work referenced in [cyclonedds-cxx#135](https://github.com/eclipse-cyclonedds/cyclonedds-cxx/pull/135).
+Note that it seems not to work as intended yet.